-Charles J. Persico, 74, has served as one of our directors since 2009.
-Mr. Persico is the President of Perbar Sales Corp. and has been actively involved in various phases of the real estate industry, including development, construction and management, for over 38 years.
+Charles J. Persico, 75, has served as one of our directors since 2009.
+Mr. Persico was the President of Perbar Sales Corp. and has been actively involved in various phases of the real estate industry, including development, construction and management, for over 38 years.
 He has participated in the development, ownership and management of over 2,500 apartment units in the New York metropolitan area as well as over one million square feet of retail and commercial developments.
 His present portfolio consists of mainly retail developments.
 He has managed properties for Metropolitan Life, Aetna Insurance Company, Connecticut Mutual Insurance, Roosevelt Savings Bank and Peoples Westchester Savings Bank.
-Mr. Persico is a member of the Westchester County and New York State Board of Realtors and of local, state and national builders organizations.
+Mr. Persico was a member of the Westchester County and New York State Board of Realtors and of local, state and national builders organizations.
 He was formerly on the Board of Directors of the following organizations: City & Suburban Federal Savings Bank for over ten years serving on the Mortgage Committee, Audit and Finance Committee and also the Planning and Development Committee, Westchester County Association (a business development organization represented by such companies as IBM, PepsiCo, Chase Bank and many other large publicly traded corporations) and Westchester Business Partnership.
 He was also a member of the B.P.O.
-Elks, Scarsdale Chapter, a prior president and chairman of the Builders Institute of Westchester and Putnam Counties (a 2,400 member organization), a New York State Commissioner of the Hudson River Valley Commission, founder and first President of the Exchange Club of the Town of Greenburgh, past Columbus Quincentennial, Board Member of the American Lyme Disease Foundation, and the Real Estate Tax Review Board of the Town of Greenburgh (60,000 population).
+Elks, Scarsdale Chapter, a prior president and chairman of the Builders Institute of Westchester and Putnam Counties (a 2,400 member organization), a New York State Commissioner of the Hudson River Valley Commission, founder and first President of the Exchange Club of the Town of Greenburgh, past member of the board of trustees of Elizabeth Seton College and of the Advisory Board of Iona College; Westchester County Commission Christopher Columbus Quincentennial, Board Member of the American Lyme Disease Foundation, and the Real Estate Tax Review Board of the Town of Greenburgh (60,000 population).
 Mr. Persico received a B.S. in Real Estate from New York University.
-We believe Mr. Persico's significant prior experience as President of Perbar Sales Corp. and active involvement in various phases of the real estate industry makes him qual
+We believe Mr. Persico's sig

-Laura H. Pomerantz, 66, has served as one of our directors since our inception in 2007.
-Ms. Pomerantz is a Principal and CEO of Laura Pomerantz Real Estate LLC, founded in April of 2013 and has been an executive in the Real Estate industry for over 20 years.
-She was a Founding Partner and Principal at PBS Gould Venture, LLC, d/b/a PBS Real Estate, LLC ("PBS Real Estate"), a boutique firm that offers commercial real estate advisory solutions to both tenants and landlords.
+Laura H. Pomerantz, 67, has served as one of our directors since our inception in 2007.
+In 2014, Ms. Pomerantz was appointed Vice Chairman and Head of Strategic Accounts at Cushman & Wakefield.
+Ms. Pomerantz is a Principal and founding partner of Laura Pomerantz Real Estate, LLC, founded in April of 2013, and has been an executive in the Real Estate industry for over 20 years.
+She was a Founding Partner and Principal at PBS Gould Venture, LLC, d/b/a PBS Real Estate, LLC ("PBS Real Estate"), a boutique firm offering commercial real estate advisory solutions to both tenants and landlords.
 Prior to joining PBS Real Estate in 2001, Ms. Pomerantz was a Senior Managing Director at Newmark & Company Real Estate.
 Prior to joining Newmark & Company Real Estate in 1996, Ms. Pomerantz was Executive Managing Director of S.L.
 Green (NYSE: SLG) and prior to that she was the Executive Vice President of The Leslie Fay Companies, Inc., having responsibility for supervising several of its upscale fashion divisions.
 She was with The Leslie Fay Companies, Inc. for over 18 years and served on the company's Board of Directors.
 She is a member of the Carnegie Hall Board of Trustees and is a director at WIN (Women in Need) and G-III Apparel Group, Ltd. (NASDAQ: GIII).
 Ms. Pomerantz received an A.B.A. in Business Administration from Miami Dade Community College.
 We believe Ms. Pomerantz's significant prior experience as a Principal at PBS Real Estate and at other real estate and retail companies makes her qualified to serve as a director.